 We all face pressures while on the job.
 Managers and team leaders are constantly trying to get the most out of workers to increase productivity.
 It can be difficult to hit numbers and meet quotas timeframes that might be expected.
 It can be tempting to try and find ways to take shortcuts in the workplace to help make a certain task easier.
 Below are some common missteps that workers commonly do in the workplace.
 If you have done or have fellow coworkers that do things like these actions, remind everyone that they are not safe.

 Climbing or using items to reach higher areas

 It is important to follow all safety standards while on the job.
 These requirements may sound unnecessary, but they have all been established for a reason and have the best interests of employees in mind.
 One of the most common injuries that happen on the job is climbing on items that are not meant to support the weight of a person.
 For example, standing on a chair or bucket to reach a high up area.
 Remember that only ladders or step stools should be used while painting or reaching an item stored up high.

 Ignoring cleaning or maintenance tasks

 Cleaning up after a job has been completed is one of the most skipped tasks.
 Although this final step may seem unnecessary it is important for the safety of fellow coworkers and customers alike.
 Failure to clean up and maintain a work area can lead to slips, falls, or tripping in areas that are cluttered.
 These accidents can happen from spilled liquids that were not cleaned up, or items blocking a hallway or stairway.
-It is not worth the safety risks to skipping a cleaning or maintaining an area.
+It is not worth the safety risks of skipping a cleaning or maintaining an area.